Nailed it! Four ways to stop your cat from scratching indoors

 Share on

-Is your cat scratching indoors?
+Is your cat scratching where they aren’t supposed to?
 Learn how to teach your cat to use a scratching post instead of scratching your furniture, drapes and other areas in your home.

 Four ways to stop your cat from scratching your furniture